 Survivor engagement

-Survivor engagement is about enabling survivors and victims of any form of abuse to have a say and an active role in making the Church of England a safer place for all.
+Survivor engagement is about enabling survivors and victims to have an active role in making the Church a safer place for all.

 Survivors’ voices and participation